By Erick Erickson

-I am an evangelical Christian.
-I believe scripture is the inerrant word of God.
 I believe that when scripture speaks with authority on a subject, it is accurate even though it sometimes forces me to confront seeming contradictions.
 I believe in one triune God who through the person of Jesus Christ has delivered me from sin and will return to judge the quick and dead.

 But I no longer believe in you.